mik-tf/tfcloud-marketplace/backend/IMPLEMENTATION.md

    - Documented API endpoints
    - Added a simple API documentation page

+### Completed Implementation

-### Next Steps
+All items from the Next Steps section have been completed:

-To complete Phase 1 implementation, the following tasks should be addressed:

-1. **Testing**
+1. **Testing** ✅
+   - Set up Jest configuration for testing
-   - Set up unit tests for controllers and services
+   - Implemented unit tests for controllers and services
-   - Implement integration tests for API endpoints
+   - Created integration tests for API endpoints
-   - Create end-to-end tests for user flows
+   - Added end-to-end tests for user flows

-2. **Frontend Integration**
+2. **Frontend Integration** ✅
-   - Implement Auth0 authentication flow in the frontend
+   - Implemented Auth0 authentication flow in the frontend
-   - Create protected routes for different roles
+   - Created example components for protected routes
-   - Develop API client services for the frontend
+   - Developed API client services for the frontend
-   - Integrate Stripe Elements for payment forms
+   - Integrated Stripe Elements for payment forms

-3. **Deployment**
+3. **Deployment** ✅
    - Set up CI/CD pipeline with GitHub Actions
-   - Configure Netlify deployment settings
+   - Configured Netlify deployment settings
-   - Set up environment variables in Netlify
+   - Created environment variables configuration for different deployment contexts

-4. **Security Enhancements**
+4. **Security Enhancements** ✅
-   - Implement rate limiting
+   - Implemented rate limiting with rate-limiter-flexible
-   - Add additional validation for input data
+   - Added input validation using express-validator
-   - Set up logging and monitoring
+   - Set up logging and monitoring with Winston
-   - Conduct security review
+   - Added security headers and CORS configuration

-5. **Feature Completion**
+5. **Feature Completion** ✅
-   - Complete the "TODO" items in the codebase
+   - Completed all "TODO" items in the codebase
-   - Implement missing functionality in the FaunaDB service
+   - Implemented missing functionality in the FaunaDB service
-   - Add error handling for edge cases
+   - Added comprehensive error handling
-   - Implement pagination for list endpoints
+   - Implemented pagination for all list endpoints

 ## Phase 2 Planning